mweel1/usa_high_level/impact-report/index.md

 # Personal Profile

-- [Personal Profile](/grants/personal-profile/) to start to capture all the value that the Italiann Citizens deserve in the technology landscape.
+- [Personal Profile](/grants/personal-profile/) to start to capture all the value that the United States Citizens deserve in the technology landscape.

 ## Impact